 Applicants who have completed home-schooled studies in the United States will be considered provided the studies have been completed and a high school diploma issued by a school that is recognized by an accrediting body acceptable to Ryerson University.
 See Ryerson’s admission requirements for the American school system on our Internationally-Educated Students page.

 - Ryerson will also consider final results in Advanced Placement (AP) examinations as well as the International/General Certificate of Secondary Education/Ordinary Level subjects (IGCSE/GCSE/O Levels) and the General Certificate of Education (GCE) Advanced Subsidiary (AS) and Advanced (A) Level subjects.

 - While we do not have minimum SAT or ACT score requirements, strong performance on a standardized test can strengthen an application.
 If SAT or ACT examinations have been written, the results should be submitted.

 - AP courses with examination scores of 4 or higher will be considered for transfer credit on an individual basis.
 Engineering students are not eligible for transfer credits for core and professional engineering courses using AP examinations.

 Please note that Ryerson University does not provide individual educational assessments for home- schooled applicants.

-Home-schooled candidates may apply on the appropriate application available via the Ontario Universities’ Application Centre (OUAC).
+Home-schooled candidates may apply on the appropriate application available via the Ontario Universities’ Application Centre (OUAC), external link, opens in new window.
 Home-schooled candidates must clearly identify themselves as such on the application for admission and on the Supplementary Form.